GQE15A - Video Conferencing System ASUS - Free user manual and instructions

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

-- This device must accept any interference received including interference that may cause undesired operation.
+This device may not cause harmful interference, and this device must accept any interference received, including interference that may cause undesired operation.

 This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with manufacturer's instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.